top of page

 Sale-to-List Price Ratio

-🏘️ Inventory and Absorption — A More Predictable Market
+🏘️ Inventory and Absorption: A More Competitive Seller’s Market

 📈 Spokane Market Snapshot: Then vs. Now